robert-rc2i/ptq-client-webapp/README.md

 This will create a new folder named `ptq-client-webapp` and will install all required dependencies of this project.

-### First install by downloading a release ###
-With this method, git is not required.

-Download a release, of your choice, from here: https://github.com/robert-rc2i/ptq-client-webapp/releases Unzip the downloaded release file into a new folder.
-This should have created a folder with the name `ptq-client-webapp-RELEASE-vx.x.x`, where x are the release number you selected.
-Now you are ready to install the project's dependencies

-    # Change the x.x.x to the release number you selected
-    cd ptq-client-webapp-RELEASE-vx.x.x
-    npm install

-### Upgrade to the latest version using git
+### Upgrade to the latest version
 > *Note:* This is only necessary when there is a new version of the app.
-It also only works if you install this project using git method for the first install.

 For this, you simply launch the following commands in the project root folder